-- 1. Be on time and regularly attend class - Be responsible for the learning process, including preparation for class, such as reading and homework; participation in class discussions, including asking relevant questions; getting assignments and/or notes if absent; and accepting responsibility for not understanding an assignment or failing an assignment - 3.
+- 1. Be on time and regularly attend class - 2.
+Be responsible for the learning process, including preparation for class, such as reading and homework; participation in class discussions, including asking relevant questions; getting assignments and/or notes if absent; and accepting responsibility for not understanding an assignment or failing an assignment - 3.
 Be responsible for having an appropriate attitude and using appropriate language in academic environments; not use condescending, inflammatory, threatening, or profane rhetoric, whether verbally or in written form, in academic environments - 4.
 Have respectful behavior toward instructor and classmates in order to contribute to the atmosphere necessary for learning - 5.
 Be responsible for courteous actions to others, especially by putting away cell phones and other distractions while in class - 6.
-Understanding and applying the grading scale used for the class, which is shown in the course's policy statement/syllabus - 7.
+Be responsible for writing down all grades and applying them to the grading scale used for the class, which is shown in the course's policy statement/syllabus - 7.
 Submit all assignments in accordance with due dates, formats, and requirements - 8.
 Avoid all forms of cheating and plagiarism on all assignments, including improper collaboration - 9.
-Ask questions promptly and often when something is unclear.
+Ask questions when something is unclear.

-Attendance Policy:
+Class Attendance Policy